Wirecloud/wirecloud/docs/user_guide.md

 - Splitting the wiring configuration into severals behaviours helps to provide a more organised and structured diagram as well as a way for documenting the reasons for using and connecting components in a particular way.
-- Ignoring the fact that using the behaviour oriented wiring has a harder learning curve, using it eases the development of wiring configurations as it allows you to develop them using several phases.
+- Even though using the behaviour oriented wiring has a harder learning curve, using it eases the development of wiring configurations as it allows you to develop them using several phases.
-- This documentation is also a good starting point for novice developers and experiences developers wanting to replicate the behaviour of a given application mashup.
+- This documentation is also a good starting point for novice and experienced developers wanting to replicate the behaviour of a given application mashup.
 They only need to access the application mashups developed by other users and learn how the wiring configuration works by reading the behaviour descriptions.